azmigproject/promax-beegfs-pbspro/README.md

 You have to provide these parameters to the template :
 * _VMsku_ : Instance type to provision.
 Default is **Standard_D3_v2**
 * _sharedStorage_ : default is **none**.
 Allowed values are (nfsonmaster, beegfs, none)
+* _nasName_ : the name of the NAS server.
+* _nasDevice_ : the name of the NAS device which would be share.
+* _nasMountPoint_ : the name of the NAS mount point which should be exist on compute nodes.
+* _dnsServerName_ : the name of the DNS server.
+* _dnsServerIp_ : the IP of the DNS server.
+* _NISDomainName_ : the IP of the NIS domain which was setup on master node.
+* _NISDOmainIp_ : the IP of the NIS Server name.
 * _scheduler_ : default is **none**.
 Allowed values are (pbspro, none)
 * _monitoring_ : default is **ganglia**.
 Allowed values are (ganglia, none)
 * _computeNodeImage_ : OS to use for compute nodes.
 Default and recommended value is **CentOS_7.2**